RobTillaart/AD5620/README.md

 #### Should

 - add examples
-- create a similar lib for AD5660
+- create a similar library for AD5660

 #### Could